Tuuleh/jsPsychBackendStart/README.md

 });
 ```

-Now we send back a string as a response, reading "Hello, Express!" - this will get printed out now if the service is restarted and the browser is again pointed at http://localhost:3000.
+Now whenever we get a GET request to "/", we send back a string as a response, reading "Hello, Express!" - this will get printed out onto the window if the service is restarted and the browser is again pointed at http://localhost:3000.
 But what happens if you point at http://localhost:3000/experiment?
-The server receives a HTTP GET request with the URL "/experiment" and it cannot handle it - because we haven't told it what to do!
+The server receives a HTTP GET request with the URL "/experiment" and it cannot handle it - because we haven't told it what to do.

 ###Serving your experiment